Duonghailee/myDuuniTori/README.md

 - Nodejs
 - Express Library server

-## Containeize with docker
+## Containerize with docker
-- create the Dockerfile as shown in the same level directory
+- See the Dockerfile as shown in the same level directory
 - then build the docker image from Dockerfile:
 `docker build . -t duunitori-app`
-- In order to run the backend server, DUUNI_API env is needed and for security reason I only put the key in heroku deployment.
+- In order to get API working in the backend server, API_DUUNI env variable is needed and for security reason I only put the key in heroku deployment.
 - run the app and map to localhost:3000
 `docker run -p 3000:3000 duunitori-app`
 - You should see the app at your localhost:3000